What is the order of the design priorities used in StormCAD (GVF-Rational solver) and SewerCAD (GVF-Convex solver)?

 Designing Inlets on Grade

 Since gutter width and spread are independent of the inlet characteristics (and measured from the upstream side, before the inlet captures some of the gutter flow), inlets on grade are designed simply to meet the minimum efficiency, and the maximum depth and spread are not considered.
 For more on this, see this article.
-If the minimum efficiency cannot be met with any of the lengths, automated design will choose the largest of the available lengths.
+If the minimum efficiency cannot be met with any of the lengths, constraint based design will choose the largest of the available lengths.
 Inlet lengths are designed in the "Design" tab in the Inlet Catalog.

 You will see a user notification if the maximum spread constraint for an on-grade inlet is exceeded, but you will need to use your judgment to make adjustments to the upstream inlet(s) to achieve better spread and depth results.